-• Positioning - among the Company's properties are projects which are considered to be leading and very significant in the field of leasable office spaces in Israel, and are an icon in Israeli landscape in general, and in Tel Aviv in particular, such as the Azrieli Tel Aviv Center and the Azrieli Sarona Tower.

-- Location the Company engages in the development of leasable office spaces and works to locate, develop and build its properties in this segment in areas which enjoy a high demand for offices.
+- Positioning among the Company's properties are projects which are considered to be leading and very significant in the field of leasable office spaces in Israel, and are an icon in Israeli landscape in general, and in Tel Aviv in particular, such as the Azrieli Tel Aviv Center and the Azrieli Sarona Tower. - Location the Company engages in the development of leasable office spaces and works to locate, develop and build its properties in this segment in areas which enjoy a high demand for offices.
 The Company's projects are mostly located in the heart of Israel's CBDs and in proximity to city centers and are characterized by convenient access by both private and public transportation.
 For example, the Company has several projects in Tel Aviv's northern CBD with both income-producing projects and projects under development and construction. - Large floors the Company's property portfolio includes a number of projects that can offer large floor spaces.
 These projects can meet the growing demand by large companies that are interested in creating one central site for employees, and their spread over a smaller number of floors.
 The planning of the Azrieli Sarona project and the Azrieli Holon center, for example, enables tenant to unite several sites which were previously spread across the country. - Building standard the Group persistently applies high building standards to all of its properties, as expressed in the architectural design, the properties' functionality and the meticulous attention to high building qualities as well as to details such as new and fast elevators, advanced lighting and more.
-This is rooted in the long-term vision of properties that will be owned and managed by the Group for many years to come. - Operational efficiency the size of the Company's properties facilitates operational efficiency which is reflected, inter alia, in the ability to implement technological improvements and infrastructure upgrades, including the installation of complex communication networks and energetic efficiency (LEED certification), enabling large international companies that require compliance with rigorous standards to lease space in the Company's properties.
-Thus, for example, in recent months, existing assets in the Tel Aviv Azrieli Towers have been awarded the strict LEED O&M Gold certification. - Management all of the Group's leasable office spaces are managed by management companies which are subsidiaries of the Company and are committed to high service standard.
+This is rooted in the long-term vision of properties that will be owned and managed by the Group for many years to come.
+The Group also complies with international green building standards (LEED) which guide the design, construction and operation of the Group's properties in the segment.
+Thus, for example, Azrieli Sarona, Azrieli Town and Azrieli Holon HaManor were built in compliance with the LEED Gold standard and Azrieli Rishonim was built in compliance with the LEED Silver standard. - Operational efficiency the size of the Company's properties facilitates operational efficiency which is reflected, inter alia, in the ability to implement technological improvements and infrastructure upgrades, including the installation of complex communication networks and energetic efficiency (LEED certification), enabling large international companies that require compliance with rigorous standards to lease space in the Company's properties.
+Thus, for example, the strict LEED O&M Gold standard certification was received for the Azrieli Tel Aviv towers and Azrieli Sarona, and LEED O&M Platinum for Azrieli Town. - Management all of the Group's leasable office spaces are managed by management companies which are subsidiaries of the Company and are committed to high service standard.